SIRIUS project. I. Star formation models for star-by-star simulations of star clusters and galaxy formation: Discussion

-Since we adopt the initial conditions following \citet{2003MNRAS.343..413B} for models B03, we compare the total stellar mass in models B03h and B03m to those of \citet{2003MNRAS.343..413B}.
+{Next, we discuss star formation efficiencies.} Since we adopt the initial conditions following \citet{2003MNRAS.343..413B} for models B03, we compare the total stellar mass in models B03h and B03m to those of \citet{2003MNRAS.343..413B}.
 The main difference between our models and those of \citet{2003MNRAS.343..413B} is the approach for the conversion of gas to stars.
 In \citet{2003MNRAS.343..413B}, they assume that stars are formed from sink particles, while our model stochastically converts gas particles to star particles.
 We need to confirm that our models do not largely alter the results obtained by the sink particle approach.